Kmullen444/Comptia/1001 Notes/Networking/Ports and Protocols/common_network_port.md

 #### Older Windows systems will use NetBIOS over TCP/IP (Network Basic Input/Output System)
 - udp/137 - NetBIOS name services (nbname) - find devices on your network by the name
-- tcp/139 - NetBIOS session services (nbsession)
+- tcp/139 - NetBIOS session services (nbsession) - sets up the services that allow the transfer of data between devices

 #### Newer Windows systems will connect direct over tcp/445 (NetBIOS-less)
 - Direct SMB Commmunication over TCP with the NetBIOS transport